craftercms/docs/source/content-authors/content-authors-getting-started.rst

     * Crafter Engine is a high performance, Spring MVC based content delivery engine.
     * Crafter Engine delivers highly personalized HTML (and other markup) based content and Content APIS (Content as a Service).
     * Crafter Engine is multi-channel.
 It supports Responsive Design and Adaptive Design as well as Content as API(s)
-    * Crafter Engine is multi-tenant so you can deliver as many sites as you need to.
+    * Crafter Engine is multi-tenant so you can deliver as many projects as you need to.

 ----------